Employee Retention Credit

 Wages that were paid through a forgiven Paycheck Protection Program (PPP) loan.
 With the updated guidance for 2021, if you received a PPP loan, you may still qualify for the ERC for any wages not paid from the forgiven portion of your PPP loan.

-Other credits that are not currently supported by Square Payroll include but are not limited to: Employees included in the Work Opportunity Tax Credit (WOTC), payroll related expenses as part of the Research & Development (R&D) Credit, and recipients of the new restaurant revitalization grant and/or the shuttered venues grant.
+Other credits that are not currently supported by Square Payroll include but are not limited to: employees included in the Work Opportunity Tax Credit (WOTC), payroll related expenses as part of the Research & Development (R&D) Credit, shuttered venue grant under section 324 of the Economic Aid to Hard-Hit Small Businesses, Non-Profits, and Venues Act, or a restaurant revitalization grant under section 5003 of the ARP.

 Calculate the credit amount